Profiling

 Returns the profile information filename

-Returns the name of the file which is used to save profile information to, or
+Returns the name of the file which is used to save profile information to, or false if the profiler is not active.

-Show diagnostic information
+Show and retrieve diagnostic information

-This function returns an HTML page which shows diagnostic information.
+Without arguments, this function returns an HTML page which shows diagnostic information.
 It is analogous to PHP's phpinfo() function.

 The HTML output includes which mode is active, what the settings are, and diagnostic information in case there are problems with debugging connections, opening of files, etc.